 The pistol crossbow is mostly used in shooting practice, but make no mistake: it is lethal.
 It can easily kill small animals and even larger ones with a precise bolt.
 So definitely do not treat it like a toy, and do not give it to children without close supervision.

 In 1965, a patent was granted to Ernest A Ronan for the invention of the pistol crossbow.
 In reality, we are not clear if this type of crossbow existed before or if it’s purely an invention of modern times.
 We assume it had no use in ancient times because it was too week for the battlefield.
 It probably became of no use in modern times, along with the emergence of archery as a hobby.

 - very portable and easy to maneuver

 - not for real hunting, unless small game

 The pistol crossbow is best for the people who want to have an easy introduction to crossbows, who want to practice their archery and shooting skills, and for the ones who need a mini weapon easy to carry around.

-We have created an extensive pistol crossbow review, where you can also find the best ones on the market today.
+We have created an extensive pistol crossbow review to find the best ones on the market today.
 Check it out here:

-We hope you found our article useful, and that you’re now more knowledgeable and comfortable in purchasing your first crossbow.
+We hope you found our article useful and that you’re now more knowledgeable and comfortable purchasing your first crossbow.
 Enjoy your hobby!